csw609/csw609/README.md

 ### Nice to see you 👋

-I am SeokWon Choi who is interested in SLAM and Vision related to autonomous driving \n Currently majoring in Intelligent Systems at Kwangwoon University School of Robotics.
+I am SeokWon Choi who is interested in SLAM and Vision related to autonomous driving
+Currently majoring in Intelligent Systems at Kwangwoon University School of Robotics.

 <!--